 To format a CC line, do the following:

-Step 1: In the Timeline, place the Playhead at the timestamp that the CC line appears.
-That makes the CC line visible on the Canvas.
+Step 1: In the timeline, place the Playhead at the timestamp that the CC line appears.
+This makes the CC line visible on the Canvas.

-Step 3: Edit the text or the fill style of the CC line.
-Do that by using commands and options available in the Home tab, Format tab, or the Properties pane.
+Step 2: Edit the text or the fill style of the CC line using commands and options available in the Home tab, Format tab, or the Properties pane.

 For details about this, see Using Text to Speech.

-Toggle the Closed Caption Button on the Player
+Toggling the Closed Caption Button in the Player

-- ActivePresenter allows you to customize the player for each operation mode separately or all of them together.
-Click the Operation Mode drop-down list and select the mode you want.
+Note: ActivePresenter allows you to customize the player for each operation mode separately or all of them together.
+Click the Operation Mode combo box and select the mode you want.

 It’s possible to control captions via actions.
 ActivePresenter provides the apCCVisible variable to help you show or hide the CC.
 Set the variable to true to turn the CC on, and false to turn it off.

-For example, you can create your own CC button that can show or hide the CC:
+For example, you can create your own CC button that allows users to show or hide the CC: